-To improve your game, you will need all the tools available to you and these tracker apps are a fantastic complementing tool for recording scores, matches, and enhancing your overall experience.
+To improve your game, you will need all the tools available to you.
+These tracker apps are a fantastic complementing tool for recording scores, and matches, and enhancing your overall experience.

-Practice does not make perfect in darts, its regular practice that does.
-You can be an awesome player, but if you don’t play regularly, your game will go downhill quick.
+Practice does not make perfect in darts, it’s regular practice that does.
+You can be an awesome player, but your game will go downhill quickly if you don’t play regularly.

 If you are only playing once a week, your game will not improve much.
 Playing multiple times a week will improve your accuracy dramatically.